Casper-van-Zyl/CWB-PID/README.md

-# This is the code for CWB_PID3.
-I will try to update to CWB_PID4 without the errors that is currently plaguing that version.
+# This is the code for CWB_PID3, which is now fully functional and deployed on shinyapps.io.